google/xls/README.md

 We are early stage and this has some practical effects:

-* We do not regularly review PRs.
-If you want to make big changes you need to fork.
+* We welcome your issues and PRs.
-    * Open an issue and engage us in conversation if you wish to upstream changes.
-Sending a PR without back and forth with us in an issue is unlikely to succeed.
+    * Please try to lead with an issue.
+Engage us in conversation if you wish to upstream changes.
+Sending a PR without back and forth with us in an issue may be a longer road to success.
+If you believe your PR is ready and has not received a response within two business days, please ping the issue with what you think are next steps.
 * At the current point in its evolution, we regularly improve DSLX without considering backward compatibility.
     * If you are building a corpus of hardware with XLS, please be thoughtful